Did a feedback mechanism between propositional and prescriptive knowledge create modern growth?: Introduction

 To rule out that the observed relationship is driven by shifts in language or stylistic conventions, the paper conducts a series of placebo tests.
-First, the paper presents evidence that spillovers from 14 plausibly unrelated fields, incl. e.g. \textit{poetry, drama, foreign languages, biographies,} and \textit{travel descriptions} did not exhibit any positive pattern.
-The paper further presents evidence from estimating spillovers from all 44 subject classes in the ESTC that were not part of propositional or prescriptive knowledge.
-Even here, spillovers from propositional and prescriptive knowledge at the end of the eighteenth century remain larger than any of the other spillover coefficients, highlighting the importance of spillovers between propositional and prescriptive knowledge within the knowledge economy.
+First, the paper presents evidence that spillovers from 14 plausibly unrelated fields, incl. \textit{poetry, drama, foreign languages, biographies,} and \textit{travel descriptions} did not exhibit any positive pattern.
+Second, it repeats the analysis for closely related fields that would nevertheless be unlikely to affect propositional or prescriptive knowledge, incl. \textit{classical education, philosophy}, or \textit{law}.
+Moreover, the paper also presents evidence from estimating spillovers from all 44 subject classes in the ESTC that were not part of propositional or prescriptive knowledge, incl. possibly related fields such as \textit{business} or \textit{exploration}.
+Even here, spillovers from propositional and prescriptive knowledge remain larger than any of the other spillover coefficients, further highlighting the importance of spillovers between propositional and prescriptive knowledge within the knowledge economy.
+To further test robustness to changes in style, the paper uses an LLM to rewrite all titles in a simplified style.
+Despite substantial changes in wording, the main results remain unchanged.

 Overall, these findings constitute strong evidence of the emergence of a structural break in Britain's knowledge economy in the seventeenth and eighteenth century.
 Growth (spillovers) in one type of knowledge indeed seems to have increased the marginal product in the other type of knowledge (innovation).
-Moreover, the timing of the flipping of the relationship from negative to positive spillovers seems to follow exactly the narrative account of \cite{Mokyr2002}.
+Moreover, the timing of the flipping of the relationship from negative to positive spillovers follows exactly the narrative account of \cite{Mokyr2002}.

 To further understand the mechanism underlying the positive knowledge spillovers emerging at the end of the eighteenth century, the paper tests whether upper-tail human capital facilitated knowledge spillovers, as predicted by \cite{Mokyr2002,Mokyr2016}.
-Extracting information on authors' careers from the ESTC, we find that Royal Society fellows and engineers were (a) more innovative and (b) together with other indicators of upper-tail human capital, explain up to 8\% of the estimated positive spillovers.
+Extracting information on authors' careers from the ESTC, we find that fellows of the Royal Society, the Society of Arts \citep{Howes2020}, and authors with a university education \citep{Koschnick2025} were more likely to incorporate spillovers from other fields.
 We interpret this as evidence that, consistent with recent literature \citep{Squicciarini2015,Kelly2020,hanlonengineer}, upper-tail knowledge elites were instrumental in bridging the gap between propositional and prescriptive knowledge.